-- Emission tested all vehicles as required by the State. - Purchased new computers and servers. - Purchased two new Ford Interceptors for Police Department - Purchased new mower for Parks Department. - Purchased new 14 passenger bus for Parks Department.
+- Emission tested all vehicles as required by the State. - Purchased new computers and servers. - Purchased two new Ford Interceptors for Police Department - Purchased new mower for Parks Department. - Purchased new vactor truck for Public Works.

 • Assist with purchase of new equipment as needed.